SimonB2009/Robo_Ladeanimation/README.md

 # Robo_Ladeanimation
-Simple robo loadanimation to run on an Arduino Mega with  a  wreath of lights.
+Simple too robo loadanimation to run on an Arduino Mega with  a  wreath of lights.
+You can change the brightness with an potentiometer on the right Port.